yueguoguo/yueguoguo.github.io/_posts/2017-05-23-elastic-use-of-cloud.md

 The following diagram depicts an illustrative resource planning scenario of a heterogeneous set of DSVMs for flight delay prediction.

-It is worth mentioning DSVMs in the piepline can be operationalized programmatically in R with minimal efforts in manual setup.
+It is worth mentioning that __DSVMs in the piepline can be operationalized programmatically in R with minimal efforts in manual setup__.

 ![pipeline](https://github.com/yueguoguo/yueguoguo.github.io/blob/master/images/architecture.png)